rajesh-nitc/terraform-azure-foundation/README.md

 ## Networks
 New network hub or spoke can be created using single ```base_vnet``` module.
 As part of creating a vnet, the following has been automated:
-- vnet, snet, nsg, nsg rules, routes
+- rg-net, vnet, snet, nsg, nsg rules, routes
-- bastion, firewall
+- hub/spoke vnet peering
-- private endpoint and dns for default acr and kv created in subscriptions stage
+- private dns zones in hub
+- private endpoints in spoke
+- bastion, firewall in hub
-- option to enable nat on snet
+- enable nat on snet
 - default snets like private endpoint subnet

 ## Aca-infra